 The programme will include:

-- A pre-programme interview between the facilitator and each collaborative pair
+- A pre-programme interview between the facilitator, each collaborative pair and their sponsor.

-- 4 workshops (to be confirmed whether this will be held virtually or face-to-face).
+- 4 workshops will be held virtually, via zoom.

 Undertaking work outside of the workshops